step-security/harden-runner/docs/limitations.md

 * Since ARC Harden Runner uses eBPF, only Linux jobs are supported.
 Windows and MacOS jobs are not supported.

-### Self-Hosted VM Runners (e.g. on EC2)
+### Self-Hosted VM (e.g. on EC2) and Bare-metal Runners

-* Only Ubuntu VM is supported.
+* Only Linux jobs are supported.
 Windows and MacOS jobs are not supported.